grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 If there are 10 challenges in our answer, and the answer is valid, then Alice will have a skill of 10.

-That means, every challenge must have a skill requirement $\le 9$, otherwise at least one challenge would have been a waste of time.
+That means, every challenge must have a minimum skill requirement $\le 9$, otherwise at least one challenge would have been a waste of time.

 There might be a challenge with a requirement of 9.
 We had to build up to it by doing all the other challenges.
 After doing it, the skill level is 10.
 Pick this challenge to remove.